cdeshapriya/desec-stack/deployment/README.md

           ```
           ns2.idns.cyber.lk
           ```

-    -  **Network**
+  -  **Network configuration**

-       - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update persisted data structures such as the MySQL grant tables!
+       - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses.

+         **NOTE:** If you change this in an existing setup, you need to manually update persisted data structures such as the MySQL grant tables!
 Better don't do it.

        - `DESECSTACK_IPV6_SUBNET`: IPv6 net, ideally /80 (see below)

        - `DESECSTACK_IPV6_ADDRESS`: IPv6 address of frontend container, ideally 0642:ac10:0080 in within the above subnet (see below)
        - `DESECSTACK_PORT_XFR`: Port over which XFRs are performed with secondaries